gbeckers/Darr/README.rst

 ---------

-Scientific data should preferably be stored or at least archived in a file format that is as simple as possible.
+Scientific data should preferably be stored or at least archived in a file format that is as simple and self-explanatrory.
 This ensures readability by a variety of currently used analysis tools (Python, R, Octave/Matlab, Julia, GDL/IDL, Mathematic, Igor Pro, etc) as well as future tools.
 This is in line with the principle of openness and facilitates re-use and reproducibility of scientific results.
-At the same time, it would be nice if data files could be created and accessed efficiently, also when data sets are large.
+At the same time, it would be nice if data files could still be created and accessed efficiently, also when data sets are large.

 dArray tries to address both requirements for numeric data arrays.